-With the festive season duly upon us, not only are we inclined to more rounded bellies but, with the dehydrating effects of both the weather and the excesses of alcohol; fewer gym visits and, one too many chocolates; let’s face it, our skin can start to look a little bloated and fatigued too!
+With February and mid winter duly upon us, not only are we inclined to more rounded bellies but, with the dehydrating effects of both the weather and the excesses of red wine by the fire; fewer gym visits and, one too many portions of dis-comfort food; let’s face it, our skin can start to look a little bloated and fatigued too!

-If you can’t face the gym, don’t just get outside for the infamous Christmas Day walk but, take a daily brisk walk in the fresh air and get your circulation going – it will oxygenate your skin, get those ‘feel good’ endorphins going and bring some colour back into those cheeks!
+If you can’t face the gym, take a daily brisk walk in the fresh air and get your circulation going – it will oxygenate your skin, get those ‘feel good’ endorphins going and bring some colour back into those cheeks!

 Whether you’re inside or out, hydrate, hydrate, hydrate!
-Not only should you be drinking plenty of water in between all that mulled wine and sherry but, I’d recommend your skincare routine be supplemented with some additional hydration too.
+Not only should you be drinking plenty of water, I’d recommend your skincare routine be supplemented with some additional hydration too.
 The Ordinary’s Buffet is a peptide, amino acid, probiotic and hyaluronic acid rich serum, which will plump out those wrinkles and firm your skin in no time.
 The Ordinary’s Hyaluronic Acid serum with vitamin B5 will provide extra hydration and help fight inflammation.